 Africa as a continent is one of the most culturally diverse in the world.
 From North Africa to Sub-Saharan Africa, there are no fewer than 3000 tribes that have their own distinctive languages and cultural practices.
-For this reason, you might be very cognizant of cultural practices in particular places and yet oblivious of other cultural practices in others.
+For this reason, you might be very cognizant of some African cultural practices in particular places and yet oblivious of other cultural practices in others.

-We will try our hand at listing five African cultural practices from varying tribes that seem unique enough to not be widely known and you can see how much of an African culture nut you really are.
+We will try our hand at listing five African cultural practices from varying tribes that seem unique enough not to be widely known and you can see how much of an African culture nut you really are.

 African Cultural Practices: